goossens/ObjectTalk/README.md

 into a graph.
 These graphs are automatically reevaluated when values change.
 The examples folder contains image processing chains and nodes are used in the scene examples to process images or create geometry.
-ObjectTalk has over 50 nodes already and many will follow depending on my needs.
+ObjectTalk already has over 50 nodes already and many will follow depending on my needs.

 ![Logo](docs/img/nodes.png)

 ## 3D Scenes through an Entity Component System

-My older 3D graphics projects were always based on OpenGL as at the time, it felt like a good cross-platform solution.
-Fast forwarding a few years and we now have a number of graphics APIs like DirectX, Vulkan and Metal with programmable shaders.
-So in the end I decided that the graphics engine mentioned above will provide an abstraction over these APIs (in fact, the graphics engine uses DirectX on Windows, Vulkan on Linux and Metal on MacOS) and focus the 3D scene capability at a higher level.
+My older 3D graphics projects were always based on OpenGL as at the time, it felt like a good cross-platform solution and a standard that most operating system providers would implement.
+Fast forwarding a few years and we now have a number of graphics APIs like DirectX, Vulkan and Metal with programmable shaders and all of them are different.
+So in the end, I decided that my graphics engine mentioned above will provide an abstraction over all of these APIs (in fact, the graphics engine uses DirectX on Windows, Vulkan on Linux and Metal on MacOS) and focus the 3D scene capability at a higher level.

 This is where the Entity Component System (ECS) comes in as an architectural pattern that has already been used in games for many years.
-ObjectTalk's IDE contains an ECS editor that allows you to define entities (objects in the real world) and associate a variety of components with them that themselves offer functionality.
+ObjectTalk's IDE contains an ECS editor that allows you to define entities (objects in the real world) and associate a variety of components with them that offer functionality.

 The 3D scene ECS also has nodes and script components to make the whole thing more dynamic.
-In the examples folder, you'll find automatically spinning cubes and an earth rotating based on mouse movements.
+In the examples folder, you'll find automatically spinning cubes based on timers and an earth rotating based on mouse movements.
 Both of these a driven by script components.
-The jungle and island example use nodes to procedurally create terrain and add asset instances.
+The jungle and island examples use nodes to procedurally create terrain and asset instances.

-To round it all out, modern engine features like deferred rendering, particle systems and post processing with fog, FXAA, Bloom, God Rays, Cascaded Shadow Maps and Tone Mapping are also available.
+To round it all out, modern engine features like deferred rendering, particle systems, Image Based Lighting (IBL) and post processing with fog, Bloom, God Rays, Fast Approximate Anti-Aliasing (FXAA), Cascaded Shadow Maps and Tone Mapping are also available.

 ![Logo](docs/img/scenes.png)

 ## Integrated Development Environment

-To round it all out, the ObjectTalk executable comes with builtin development environment that allows editing and execution of the ObjectTalk thingies:
+To round it all out, the ObjectTalk executable comes with a builtin development environment that allows editing and execution of the ObjectTalk elements:

 * **ObjectTalk script editor**
-** This editor provides a powerful syntax highlighting capability modeled after a subset Visual Studio Code.
+** This editor provides a powerful syntax highlighting capability modeled after a subset of Visual Studio Code.
-** The editor has full undo capabilities and works with UTF-8 encoded unicode text.
+** The editor has full undo capabilities and works with UTF-8 encoded text.
-** The editor can launch to ObjectTalk scripts and has a console for output and highlighting for errors ** A visual debugger is planned but not yet integrated.
+** The editor can launch ObjectTalk scripts and has a console for output and highlighting for errors.
+** A visual debugger is planned but not yet implemented.

 * **Node editor**
 ** This editor allows the creation of node graphs.
 ** The editor has full undo capabilities.
-** The editor automatically evaluates the graphs so it can be used for realtime visual programming (e.g. image processing).
+** The editor automatically evaluates graphs so it can be used for realtime visual programming (e.g. image processing or asset generation).

 * **Scene editor**
 ** This editor allows the creation and configuration of entities and components.
 ** Entities are stored in trees making it easy to create entity hierarchies.
 ** The editor has full undo capabilities.
-** Scenes can be run directly form the IDE to ensures node and script components function properly.
+** Scenes can be run directly from the IDE to ensures node and script components function properly.

-* **Miscelanious editors**
+* **Miscellaneous editors**
-** The IDE is also capable of editing pure text, JSON and Markdown files (with syntax highlighting).
+** The IDE is also capable of editing pure text, JSON and Markdown files (complete with syntax highlighting).

 ## Building and Installing ObjectTalk